robotique-udes/rover_documentation/README.md

 > Right now, most obsidian settings are stored inside the .obsidian folder.
 This means that if you change some settings, they'll get shared to everyone.
 >
 > _This was decided by the team to make it simpler.
 Mention it if you don't like it_

+> [!NOTE] Warning
+> Each night at 5 am, an auto-formater parse the whole documentation folder and format all markdown files.
+Try to always pull before making new modifications to minimise the chances of conflicts